angular/angular/aio/content/guide/aot-compiler.md

 <div class="alert is-helpful">

 In [Angular Ivy](guide/ivy), the template type checker has been completely rewritten to be more capable as well as stricter, meaning it can catch a variety of new errors that the previous type checker would not detect.

-As a result, templates that previously compiled under View Engine can fail type checking under Ivy.

 This stricter type checking is not enabled by default in version 9, but can be enabled by setting the `strictTemplates` configuration option.

+Templates that previously compiled under View Engine should continue to work with any previous strictness settings, but may fail when `strictTemplates` is enabled.

 We do expect to make strict type checking the default in the future.

 For more information about type-checking options, and about improvements to template type checking in version 9 and above, see [Template type checking](guide/template-typecheck).